KevinFlanagan7/Golf-classic/README.md

 # Testing

-The site responds nicely to all different screen sizes, the images look sharp on all device sizes with very little, large blank spaces.
+The site responds nicely to all different screen sizes, the images look sharp on all device sizes with very little blank spaces.
 It allows the user to navigate around easily and aslo make contact via the sign up form or social media links.
 The content is simple and to the point.

 - I had issues with the navigation menu bar when testing as it was scrolling too far past the About, Gallery and Registration sections.
 After some research on the internet I found the scroll-padding-top code which i used to resolve the problem.
 - While researching for the above problem I also found the scroll behavior code and also used this and set it to smooth for a better user experience.
 - I found that I was repeating a lot of code in my style.css file.
 I created more classes in my index.html file which reduced my style.css code by nearly 100 lines and improved the lighthouse performance results.
 - When I was validating index.html file, I had 2 errors showing.
 It reported that two sections (Registration and location map) were missing headings.
-I added headings and a class to these sections and then set up a style rule to hide the headings class in style.css.
+I added headings and a class to these sections and then set up a css style rule to hide the headings.
 - The results of my validation for html and css files are below.
     - HTML (index.html) validator [results](documentation/index.html.png)
     - HTML (signup.html) validator [results](documentation/signup.html.png)